 Access and edit your Services section by navigating to Info > Services in your Google My Business dashboard.

 If the business you’re representing has a special event, offer, or a desire to put the spotlight on a specific product or service (and it probably does), check out the Posts feature, which you can access by navigating to “Posts” in the left-hand menu of your Google My Business Dashboar.

 Google Posts can be used to promote events and special offers or to put the spotlight on a specific product or service.
 They’re really quick to set up, but you still don’t see too many of them on the SERPs, meaning they’re a great way to stand out on Google.

 This guide on GMB Posts goes into a lot more detail about what exactly they are and how to use them.

-This doesn't look like it’s yet rolled out to the UK, but it is available to the US, and is likely to roll out further in future.
-It’s another little-known feature which gives users the option to send a text message directly to the business, straight from the Google My Business listing.
+Business Profile messaging is another little-known feature available through your Google My Business account dashboard which gives users the option to send a text message directly to the business, straight from its Business Profile.
 With so many local searches carried out on mobile, adding in another opportunity for customers to get in touch is nothing to be sniffed at.